 In many of these dreams he meets a companion, at first a “person” but later always “she.”

-At length he goes home to England on leave.
-One evening he gets back to the family home late, to hear a girl, a guest he hasn’t met, singing this song which she has composed.
+At length, he goes home to England on leave.
+One evening he gets back to the family home late, to hear a girl, a guest he hasn’t met, singing this song that she has composed.
 He realises that if she knows the dream landscape and Policeman Day, she must be the one with whom he has shared his dream-adventures through all those years.

 Peter Keating (pp. 44-45) sees much more in the song than just a plot device by which the hero and heroine recognise each other: